ruivieira/cheshire/README.md

   <img src="docs/cheshire.png" alt="Cheshire Cat from Alice in Wonderland" width="300">
 </div>

-A flexible pipeline execution system for Deno that supports both command-based and TypeScript-based steps.
+A flexible, cross-platform pipeline execution system that supports Deno, Bun, and Node.js.
+Cheshire provides both command-based and TypeScript-based steps with automatic platform detection and filtering.

+**Note**: While Cheshire is designed to work with Deno, Bun, and Node.js, the main development and testing is done on Deno.
+The library has been tested on Bun and Node.js but Deno is the primary target runtime.

 ## Features

+- **Cross-Platform Support**: Works with Deno, Bun, and Node.js
 - **Flexible Execution**: Support for both command-based and TypeScript-based steps
 - **Platform Compatibility**: Automatic platform detection and filtering
 - **Parameter Substitution**: Dynamic parameter replacement in commands